Fixed-Size Arrays

 array_type = "[" type ";" array_length "]" ;

 The length MUST be a non-negative integer value known at compile time.
-It is either an integer literal, or an identifier naming a compile-time constant — a file-level const or an in-scope comptime value parameter.
+It is either an integer literal, an identifier naming a compile-time constant — a file-level const or an in-scope comptime value parameter — or a call to a comptime-evaluable function (rule 7.1:41).

 Compile-Time Array Lengths

 A named array length MUST resolve to a non-negative integer compile-time constant.
-A runtime variable, a negative value, or an undefined name in length position is a compile-time error.
+A runtime variable, a negative value, or a name that does not resolve in scope — including a name that names a constant only in another module (rule 10.3:8) — in length position is a compile-time error.

 When an array length names a comptime value parameter, the length is resolved at each specialization.
 The same generic definition therefore yields arrays of different sizes for different argument values, so a comptime value parameter can parameterize a type's memory layout — for example a fixed-capacity buffer or stack — and not only its behavior.